 BIG CONGRATULATIONS to 4th graders, Amelia Chandler, Anna Le, Danny Robling, and Vanessa Dreher!
 Their team project, (DAVA Tracker), was awarded an Honorable Mention in the Exploravision Competition.
 Exploravision is a national competition with a strong emphasis on STEM, in which students propose solutions to real world problems.
 For this project the students choose a type of technology to research and project what it would be like in 20 years from now.
 Their “DAVA Tracker” idea would help parents keep track of their children and warn them if their child was in trouble.
 Teams from Abraham Lincoln competed against schools from all over the country.
 Although there were other teams from Abraham Lincoln who also worked together on some amazing projects, the competition was very tough.
-Team DAVA Tracker was one of only 5 teams from Arizona who placed in the competition.
+Team DAVA Tracker was one of the elite teams who placed in the top 10% of the competition.
 Way to go!

 Find out more HERE.

 Kindergarten and 1st Grade: PETS